IHE/ITI.SeR/SeR.md

-specified within the XACMLAuthorizationDecisionQuery Request message and if domain policies require the creation of authorizations related to these parameters, then the Authorization Decisions Manager shall verify the match with these additional parameters (e.g., an authorization is created for document A for entity X acting for PurposeOfUse Y, the same entity cannot retrieve the documents acting for PurposeOfUse Z).
+specified within the XACMLAuthorizationDecisionQuery Request message and if domain policies require the creation of authorizations related to these parameters, then the Authorization Decisions Manager shall verify the match with these additional parameters (e.g., an authorization is created for clinical data item A for entity X acting for PurposeOfUse Y, the same entity cannot retrieve the clinial data item acting for PurposeOfUse Z).

-The Authorization Decisions Manager may cache Access Decisions and return the cached Access Decisions to requests whose query parameters macth.
+The Authorization Decisions Manager may cache Access Decisions and return the cached Access Decisions to requests whose query parameters match.

 The Authorization Decisions Manager shall produce a XACMLAuthorizationDecisionQuery Response message that conveys the results of this evaluation.
 One Result for each